arcs-njit-edu/Docs/docs/MIG/job-submission-and-su-charges.md

     --pty bash
     ```

-!!!tip
+!!!warning
-    You can submit your job to multiple MIG instances.
-For example: `--gres=gpu:a100_10g:2` will allocate 2 instances of `10G` MIG.
+    You cannot run your job using multiple MIG instances.
+For example, `--gres=gpu:a100_10g:2` will allocate two instances of the 10G MIG, but it will either raise an error or some jobs may assume it as a single MIG, even if multiple instances are requested.

 ## Understanding SU Charges